dhimmel/blog/content/posts/2020-10-20_long-trail-maps/long-trail-maps.md

 but this was not the case.

 I based my mapping primarily on GPS tracks.
-First I had my own track from our thru-hike and second I could reference the [Strava heatmap](https://www.strava.com/heatmap), which summarizes all tracks from the past two years.
+First I had my own track from our thru-hike, and second I could reference the [Strava heatmap](https://www.strava.com/heatmap), which summarizes all tracks uploaded to that platform over the past two years.

 I used the online iD editor for all of my edits (except for rearranging the relation members which I had to do with JOSM).
 Here is an in-progress edit of the summit of Stratton Mountain.
 The dashed lines show the trails in OpenStreetMap.
 The red/orange/yellow heatmap shows the tracks of Strava users.